techEmprez/math-magician/README.md

 # Math Magician

 "math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: Make simple calculations & Read a random math-related quote.
+This is mainly a ReactJs project with full implementation.

 # Live Demo